 Today’s challenge wasn’t that hard to implement but optimizing the solution was.
 There are different ways to solve today’s challenge, but all of them weren’t optimal solutions.

-The title of the problem was Sort characters by Frequency.
+The title of the problem was Sort characters by Frequency

 Problem description

-Given a string s, sort it in decreasing order based on the frequency of the characters.
+, sort it in decreasing order based on the frequency of the characters.
 The frequency of a character is the number of times it appears in the string.

 Return the sorted string.
 If there are multiple answers, return any of them.